pachyderm/pachyderm/doc/docs/2.0.x/concepts/data-concepts/file.md

 command, you can put both files and directories into a Pachyderm repository.

 !!!
 Warning
-     It is important to note that directories are not stored and will not exist **unless they contain files**.
+     It is important to note that **directories are implied from the paths of the files**.
+Directories are not stored and will not exist **unless they contain files**.

 ## File Processing Strategies

 Pachyderm provides the following file processing strategies: